Inventor of GIF Passes Away

 Talking about her husband, Kathaleen Wilhite told The Verge that Stephen was surrounded by his loved ones until his last breath.
 His obituary page mentions that “even with all his accomplishments, he remained a very humble, kind, and good man.”
 As per Kathaleen, Wilhite was the proudest of the creation of GIF.
 Wilhite was also fond of camping and traveling and spent most of his time doing so after the retired in the 2000s.

 Stephen’s name also popped up during the much-controversial debates surrounding the pronunciation of the GIF image format.
 While some pronounce with the correct pronunciation of “G”, most of us refer to it as “JIF.”
 During his 2013 interview with The New York Times, Wilhite mentioned that “the Oxford English Dictionary accepts both pronunciations.”
-“They are wrong.
-It is a soft ‘G,’ pronounced ‘Jif.’
-End of story,” Stephen added to settle the debate once and for all.

 With Wilhite’s passing away, we lost another brilliant computer scientist who contributed to making one of the most used digital image formats.
 So, we ought to thank Mr. Wilhite for his creation and hope he rests in peace.
 As an ode to Wilhite, share with us your favorite GIFs in the comments below.